gregoryking/handlebars-soap-request/README.md

 *	errorLogger

 	Optional.
+Function.
 The default error logging behaviour is to console.log the details.
 To override this you need to specify your own errorLogger like this:

-		var myErrorLogger = {
-			//The start function will be called before the service is invoked
+		//The errorLogger function will be called before the service is invoked so that any initial setup can be done var myErrorLogger = function(serviceName) {
-			start: function(serviceName) {
-				var st = Date.now(); //May want to remember the current time so we can log the duration of the failed service call return {
+			var st = Date.now(); //E.g. We may want to remember the current time so we can log the duration of the failed service call return {
-					//The onError function is called if any error is returned by the service (including SOAP Faults)
+				//The onError function is only called if an error is returned by the service (including unexpected SOAP Faults).
+This is where the error logging should happen
 				onError: function(soapReq, errorResponse) {
 					var duration = Date.now() - st;
 				}
 			};
-			}
 		};

 		var options = {